Ngoné Dièye

 In 1697, the newly appointed French Director General of Trade in Senegal, André Brue, established a cordial relationship with Lingeer Ngoné Dièye.
 The Queen Mother regarded André as young enough to be her son, and referred to him as such.
 In one of her secret correspondences with André, she mediated between her own son (Lat Soukabé) and the French, and asked the French to ignore her son's ourbursts and insults.
 The Queen Mother intervened regularly during the reign of her son in an attempts to curb his excesses with the French.

-Lingeer Ngoné Dièye is the matriarch and direct maternal ancestor of all the Guedj kings of Cayor and Baol, including the Senegalese hero Lat Dior.
 For several centuries until the French conquest of Baol and Cayor, Lingeer Ngoné Dièye's descendants dominated the political scene of Cayor and Baol.
+She was the matriarch and direct maternal ancestor of all the Guedj kings of the two states during this period, including the Senegalese hero Lat Dior.